bordernone/SinglePlayerRacing/README.md

 }
 ```

 In addition, I assisted with spawning random obstacles and coins on the track.
-Spawning random objects on *p5js* canvas was easy, but making sure that they willnot overlap was another story.
+Spawning random objects on *p5js* canvas was easy, but making sure that they will not overlap was another story.
 I tried different values to randomize x and y values in order to make the obstacles and coins spawn randomly and not overlapped.
 Besides trying different randomized values, a function was implemented to check that a coin won't overlap an obstacle when spawned.
 For the obstacles, it is important that there is enough space for the car to navigate through.

 ```javascript
  // Randomly generate coins